 Tech responds to the retail “size correction.”

-Physical retail isn’t going away, but its purpose is evolving.
+But physical retail isn’t going away — its purpose is just evolving.

 As fashions brands continue to tailor their lines to smaller, more targeted customer audiences (and use D2C strategies to reach them), they no longer need to stock vast lineups of inventory in standalone shops or large department stores.

 What many brands do need are stores that help build or strengthen a connection between the customer and the label, creating a sense of excitement or urgency.